King Girado: Biography

 During his childhood, King was not interested in singing.
 However, he grew up in a music-filled environment.
-He is the second child of four by Filbert Girado, Sr., a businessman and former member of The Bayanihan Vocal Group, and Daulet Girado, a nurse who is also musically inclined.
+He is the second child of four by Filbert Girado Sr., a businessman and former member of The Bayanihan Vocal Group, and Daulet Girado, a nurse who is also musically inclined.
 He is also the brother of Asia's Diamond Soul Siren Nina.
 His mom paid for him to learn the piano, but King told his younger sister Nina to go in his place.
 While he did show talent, King did not entertain the idea of being a singer.
 It was during his teen years when he discovered New Kids On The Block.
 He was fascinated by the high-pitched falsetto of Jordan Knight and wanted to be like him.

 The love of music in the entertainment industry is too good to be resisted and King finally decided to try his luck in the music industry.
 King just respected the call to become a singer and joined his sister Nina as the frontman of the band MYMP.
 He also joined the boyband IdolZone 2 and formed his own group Domain when the band did not work out.

 The last band he joined was Spunk.
 And when it fell apart, Star Records offered him an opportunity.
 Star Records at that time was planning to establish a local boy group, equivalent to international bands such as 'NSYNC and Backstreet Boys.
 King immediately grabbed the chance and auditioned.
 He was accepted but told to wait for they were lacking some more members.

 Eventually, the plan of putting up a local boy band was set aside and he was chosen to be a part of the ”Solo” album project, a three-in-one album, performing with two other artists.
 The three was launched to stardom as solo performer through Solo.
-King’s first single “Maybe” hit the #1 spot in radio stations and established King as a recording artist.
+King's first single “Maybe” hit the #1 spot in radio stations and established King as a recording artist.
 The album was awarded certified Gold status during King's Birthday celebration in ASAP.

 In 2004, King launched his own album entitled The reason I exist at the Hardrock cafe together with the launch of his new music video "Ba't di mo pagbigyan".

 He sang the Tagalog theme song Ikaw ang buhay Ko, an adaptation form the Taiwanese song Cun Zai for the 5566 Taiwanese Idol drama TV series Westside Story in ABS-CBN.

 The Center for Pop Music Philippines awarded King as 2005 Singing Ambassador, a year after his sister Nina.

 King represented the Philippines in the 2008 World Championships of Performing Arts and brought home medals in four categories in the male vocalist division.

-He has held live concerts in other countries such as in the USA, Saipan, Dubai, Japan and Papua New Guinea.
+He has held live concerts in other countries such as in the US, Saipan, Dubai, Japan and Papua New Guinea.